MrSampy/SelfAssessment/Skills/DotNET.md

 - Core Concepts and Internals
   - Strengths and weaknesses of .NET: 🎓 known
   - Stateful and stateless services: 🎓 known
-  - Asynchronous and synchronous programming: 🎓 known
+  - Asynchronous and synchronous programming: 🖐️ used
-  - Task-based asynchronous pattern: 🎓 known
+  - Task-based asynchronous pattern: 🖐️ used
   - Garbage collection in .NET: 🎓 known
-  - .NET runtime versions and support: 🎓 known
+  - .NET runtime versions and support: 🖐️ used
   - I/O-bound, CPU-bound tasks: 🎓 known
   - Real-time applications with SignalR: 🎓 known
 - Modularity and Dependencies